 The instrument responds best to a softer right-hand technique than used on regular classic banjos.
 It is recommended by Cammeyer and others to use a ‘composite stroke’ of right-hand fingernail and flesh, however I use only flesh, as that is the way I play all my instruments.

 The foremost composer for the instrument is Alfred D. Cammeyer, who claimed to have invented the instrument.
-His music can be very romantic, expressive, and at times anticipates the likes of Jerome Kern, at least to my ears.
+His music can be very romantic, expressive, and sounds nothing like any other banjo music.